njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 ```

 ## Method parameters
-Every method which is annotated with endpoint or filter annotation can have multiple (including zero) parameters.
+Every method which is annotated with endpoint, filter or exceptions annotation can have multiple (including zero) parameters.

 ### @PathParam
 Used for retrieving parameter defined in path which can be parsed into different types.
 If parameter is required, but it